Persuasion (1995 film): Class and gender

 In his introduction to the published screenplay, Dear said he was in part attracted to adapt Persuasion because it depicted a "world in transition".
 To him, the novel showed "an old order fading away into decadence, and a new tribe, a meritocracy, coming to the fore".
 While directing, Roger Michell felt that the story included "the prototype of the postmodern family"—Anne's mother is dead, her father is bankrupt, and "the old social orders are breaking down".
 Root described Anne as a "feminist in a prefeminist period" and a "strong, independent character", to whom modern viewers can relate despite the story's period setting.

 Austen scholars have studied the film's intersection with class and social change.
 Carole M. Dole notes that, among the many productions of Austen's work that appeared in the 1990s, Persuasion was the only one to "insistently draw attention to class issues", and "provide striking visual testimony to the workings of the British class system".
 The film, she adds, accomplishes this in part by focusing on the servants' faces, gauging their negative reactions to events.
 Richards, too, finds Michell "visually more aware" of the lower classes, adding that the film's inclusion of black servants alludes to the "colonial sources of wealth" supporting those superior in class and rank.
 Anne-Marie Scholz writes that the film and Emma Thompson's Sense and Sensibility both highlight the theme of class, but in different ways.
 Unlike Sense and Sensibility, Persuasion depicts general class divisions rather than just how the working class impacts the protagonists—the camera focuses on the faces and expressions of servants and working people, personifying them.

 In Michell's opinion, Austen was a "proto-feminist" who possessed a "clear-sighted vision of the ways the world is tilted against women".
 As evidence, Michell cites a book scene in which Anne discusses how songs and proverbs about women's fickleness were all written by men.
 Scholz argues that Anne's marginal status as a woman in the film is linked to that of the servants; the parallel between class and gender is conveyed with Anne's trip to Uppercross in a cart containing animals.
 Julianne Pidduck adds that the director "pointedly foregrounds themes of class and gendered social constraint by juxtaposing the stuffy interiors of mannered society with the inviting, open horizons of the sea".
-As an example, Pidduck discusses Anne's stay in a gated residence in Bath, where she gazes out of an upper story window in search of Wentworth on the streets below.
+As an example, Pidduck discusses Anne's stay in a gated residence in Bath, where she gazes out of an upper-storey window in search of Wentworth on the streets below.
 To her, Wentworth and the sea represent freedom and possibility.